jasonkronemeyer/jasonkronemeyer.github.io/notes/lesson-cnc.md

-## Lesson: Exploring Coordinates with Robots in Manufacturing
+## Lesson: Exploring Coordinates with CNC and Robots in Manufacturing

 ### Overview
 A fun and engaging lesson for elementary students on Coordinate Reference Systems (CRS) and how they relate to CNC (Computer Numerical Control) and manufacturing process robotics, using Python.